DionWu/amtsimplified/content/tax_credits_deductions/what-is-the-medical-expense-deduction.md

 ------------------------------

-Did you know the Medical expense deduction is not used in your Alternative Minimum Tax calculation?
+**Did you know** the Medical expense deduction is not used in your Alternative Minimum Tax calculation?
 In other words, you cannot take the deduction when calculating AMT but it is factored into your Regular Income Tax.
-See how it affects you by [using our handy dandy tool here.](/amt-calculator)
+See how it affects you by using our **[AMT calculator.](/amt-calculator)**